danzeng8/Panicle/README.md

 ## Batch Processing

 The software will automatically pick S to be the air intensity plus 25, and N and K are chosen as before.
-TopoRoot can then be run in a batch process mode on an entire folder of image slices (or .raw files, but slices is preferred) using the panicle_batch.py script as follows:
+The Panicle code can then be run in a batch process mode on an entire folder of image slices (or .raw files, but slices is preferred) using the panicle_batch.py script as follows:

 python panicle_batch.py -i myfolder/ -o outputfolder/ -d downsampling rate [downsampling rate (e.g. 4)]